sginsbur06/gnsTrade/README.md

-## <a id='C-04'></a>C-04.
-Malicious user can manipulate with adding and removing receivers, which will lead to incorrect calculation of rewards
+# [C-04] Malicious user can manipulate with adding and removing receivers, which will lead to incorrect calculation of rewards

 ### Relevant GitHub Links